patricklam/plam.new-webpage/content/post/20220607-nationals.md

 works against an opponent.
 Unfortunately I wasn't the one doing the figuring in this match.

+# Conclusions

+People say it's inspirational that I'm still fighting at my age (yes, I'm 44 and fighting 16 year olds).
+I'm lucky in that I can make the time to train, in that I was in NZ during the pandemic, and that I have no significant injuries.
+In the end, competition is about evaluating your current skill level compared to your field, and one's goal&mdashmy goal&mdash;is to win, not just to participate.

-Overall it was a good return to senior competition; my most recent senior Canadian circuit points before that were in 2016.
-This was about as well as I thought I could do.
+So, overall, I found that it was a good return to senior competition.
+My most recent senior Canadian circuit points before that were at the nationals in 2016, and I felt like I did better at this event than in 2016.
+It was about as well as I thought I could do.
 Obviously I'd like to do better, but also, it is the Nationals.
 Thanks to my coaches: Bianca (Québec provincial coach) and Cédric (club coach).
+Now I have to fight the Québec Open and possibly the Ontario Open (hope not).

 <figure>
 {{< gallery-slider dir="/img/20220606-may/nationals" >}}